BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_1_Understanding_Schorr.md

 Schnorr signatures are a big improvement over ECDSA in large part because of their linearity, which makes them trivially aggregatable.
 This allows for the creation of static-sized, private multisigs and also is used to support the creation of Taproot addresses.

 > 🔥 ***What is the power of Schnorr?*** In large part, it's aggregatability.
-Any two signatures look the same, whether they're actually singular sigs, a bunch signatures added together, or a signature with a tweak to define something else (such as a script path).
+Any two signatures look the same, whether they're singular signaturess, a bunch of signatures added together, or a signature with a tweak to define something else (such as a script path).